TrendSpider vs TradingView

 Charting and Technical Indicators

-TradingView’s charting program – which includes real-time price data on stocks (including international stock markets), forex, and cryptocurrencies – is very user-friendly.
+TradingView’s charting program – which includes real-time price data on stocks (including international stock markets), and currencies – is very user-friendly.
 It also has many more built-in technical analysis tools than most similar trading tools websites.
 It includes the ability to use several different types of charts, including Kagi and Renko charts, to monitor spreads between securities, and to customize charts to any timeframe desired.

 It does not, however, have the same automated technical analysis features that TrendSpider offers.